DevOps-MBSE/AaC/docs/source/project_documentation/plugins/generate.md

 #### Code Output

-The `--code-output` argument tells the cleaner where backup and evaluate content may be found.
+The `--code-output` argument tells the cleaner where code backup and evaluate content may be found.
 This will be the root of the package directory structure.

 #### Test Output

-The `--test-output` argument tells the cleaner where backup and evaluate content may be found.
+The `--test-output` argument tells the cleaner where test backup and evaluate content may be found.
 This will be the root of the test directory structure.

 #### Doc Output

-The `--doc-output` argument tells the cleaner where backup and evaluate content may be found.
-This is currently not used but may be in the future.
+The `--doc-output` argument tells the cleaner where documentation backup and evaluate content may be found.  _This is currently not used but may be in the future._

 #### No Prompt